 A Virtual Private Server (VPS) uses virtualisation software to split up a physical server into multiple independent environments that can run separate tasks.

-Previously servers were given dedicated jobs on hardware that often had extra resources such as ram, disk and CPU left over after it runs it's own tasks, and also separate power supplies per machine mean a higher power draw.
+were given dedicated jobs on hardware that often had extra resources such as ram, disk and CPU left over after it runs it's own tasks, and also separate power supplies per machine mean a higher power draw.

 An example of this previously would have been a file share server, a mail server, and an account server.
 With VPS all of these servers can run virtually requiring no separate hardware or wasted hardware resources.